chungshing/INF2006-Project/README.md

 ✅ **Voting System** - Users can vote on available polls.
 ✅ **View Poll Results** - The admin can check the number of votes each option has received.

+## Install Dependencies
+Install PythonFlask using:
+pip install flask

+## Run the Polling Application:
+Enter your Terminal, cd to project directory if not already there then enter: python app.py